The simple ACTS prayer model guides us in speaking with God in prayer.

 What is the ACTS prayer model?

 ACTS is a simple, but powerful way to pray.
 The origin of this prayer model is unknown, yet it is used today frequently.
 We can even go back to the ancient prayers from the Bible, such as the Lord’s Prayer, and other saint prayers, and see the model in action.
 ACTS stands for …

 - T -Thankfulness

 Why pray with ACTS?

-The acronym helps us remember the steps of prayer, and act as a guide to open up our conversation with God.
+The model helps us remember the steps of prayer, and act as a guide to open up our conversation with God.
 That’s what prayer is, after all!
-If you’re new to prayer, this method might help you feel more comfortable to both talk with God freely and also rest in silence with Him.
+If you’re new to prayer, this method might help you feel more comfortable in both talking with God freely and also resting in silence with Him.

 When can I pray with ACTS?

 You can pray with ACTS anytime that suits you!
 While there’s never a need to rush through prayer, this 4-step prayer method is a great way to spend a couple of minutes with God, whenever you can.
 In Hallow, you can follow the ACTS acronym in a minute reflection.
 If minute meditations are a way you like to pray, you can also learn the Pirate Prayer method, as well as the Examen.